• Menu

 Decline of Lincoln Memorial Park

 Pharr passed away in 1964 and was buried at Lincoln Memorial alongside his wife and son.
-Ownership of the cemetery was passed on to his long-time friend, Ellen Johnson who, for many years, did her best to maintain the beauty and integrity of the cemetery up until the late-1990s when she began suffering from Alzheimer’s.
-As her illness progressed, it became more difficult to maintain the property and so it slowly deteriorated.
+Ownership of the cemetery was passed on to his long-time friend, Ellen Johnson, who, for many years, did her best to maintain the beauty and integrity of the cemetery until the late-1990s when she began suffering from Alzheimer’s.
+As her illness progressed, it became more challenging to maintain the property, and so it slowly deteriorated.

-The cemetery has had issues with grave robbers, breaking into graves, and stealing bones.
+The cemetery has had issues with grave robbers, breaking into graves and stealing bones.
 The current caretaker said he was once offered $1,000 for a skull.
-Those breaking in often leave behind animal carcasses and bones, from deer skulls to even monkey skeletons.
+Those breaking in often leave animal carcasses and bones, from deer skulls to monkey skeletons.
 Other cemeteries in the area have also had issues with grave robbers, usually stealing the bones of children.

-In 1989, a local man by the name of Henry Givens read about a large ficus tree at Evergreen Cemetery that had fallen and cracked open or damaged at least 20 concrete vaults and caskets.
+In 1989, a local man named Henry Givens read about a large ficus tree at Evergreen Cemetery that had fallen and cracked open or damaged at least 20 concrete vaults and caskets.
 Givens filed a complaint and invited Gerald A. Lewis, the state comptroller, to tour four other heavily neglected cemeteries in Dade County.
 These cemeteries were Carver Cemetery in Princeton, Pinelawn Cemetery in Richmond Heights, Charlotte Jane Memorial Park in Coconut Grove, and Lincoln Memorial Park.

 At Pinelawn and Lincoln, state employees found no maps showing who was buried where.
-The owners of these cemeteries were given additional orders to show proof that they know who is buried where.
-Ellen Johnson said she had records of all the burials at Lincoln, but Lewis’ office was requiring she prepare a map showing occupied and vacant spaces.
+The owners of these cemeteries were given additional orders to prove they knew who was buried where.
+Ellen Johnson said she had records of all the burials at Lincoln, but Lewis’s office required her to prepare a map showing occupied and vacant spaces.
 “Since 1965, they have never asked me for any map, and all of a sudden they are asking for everything except God and the moon,” Johnson told The Miami Herald.
 “They have not cared about black cemeteries until this all happened at Evergreen.”

-The state also gave orders to the owners of Pinelawn Cemetery, Carver Cemetery, and Lincoln Memorial Park to clear trash and weeds away from the burial plots.
-Although it was what started the investigation, Evergreen Cemetery was exempt from these orders as Lewis’ office had no jurisdiction over it because it was run by a church, the Greater Tabernacle Missionary Baptist Church.
+The state also ordered the owners of Pinelawn Cemetery, Carver Cemetery, and Lincoln Memorial Park to clear trash and weeds away from the burial plots.
+Although this started the investigation, Evergreen Cemetery was exempt from these orders.
+Lewis’s office had no jurisdiction over it because a church, the Greater Tabernacle Missionary Baptist Church, ran it.

-Johnson maintained Lincoln Memorial Park to the best of her abilities and with the little money she had.
-The cemetery continued falling into disrepair until Johnson’s death in 2015, at which point the ownership of the property was passed over to her niece, Jessica Williams.
-Williams has made an effort to clean up the property by working alongside the Coral Gables Museum and hiring a caretaker, Arthur Kennedy, to live on the property to chase off anyone trespassing.
+Johnson maintained Lincoln Memorial Park to the best of her abilities and with the bit of money she had.
+The cemetery continued falling into disrepair until Johnson died in 2015, at which point the ownership of the property was passed over to her niece, Jessica Williams.
+Williams has tried to clean up the property by working alongside the Coral Gables Museum and hiring a caretaker, Arthur Kennedy, to live on the property to chase off anyone trespassing.
+As of 2024, the overgrowth has been removed and the cemetery looks to be maintained.

 Photo Gallery